henrythemes/jekyll-bootstrap-theme/RNAseqLabs/smallRNA-lab.md

 	mkdir ~/glob/RNAseqCourse/smallRNA

-All data and scripts required for this exercise can be found in ``/proj/b2013006/webexport/downloads/courses/RNAseqWorkshop/smallRNA`` on UPPMAX and through this `URL <https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/smallRNA/>`_ .
+All data and scripts required for this exercise can be found in ``/proj/b2013006/webexport/downloads/courses/RNAseqWorkshop/smallRNA`` on UPPMAX and through this [URL](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/smallRNA/).

 This includes: